Contact

 Shopify

-Shopify was designed with omnichannel sales in mind from the ground up.
-The platform offers native integrations with relevant channels like Instagram, Facebook, Pinterest, TikTok, Google Shopping, and Amazon.
-New sales channels can be activated directly from the backend.
+Shopify was built from the ground up with omnichannel commerce in mind.
+The platform offers native integrations with key sales channels such as Instagram, Facebook, Pinterest, TikTok, Google Shopping, and Amazon.
+New channels can be activated directly from the backend without additional setup overhead.

 With this central system you manage